What is a deed?

 Can the Register of Deeds Office tell me the selling price of a piece of property?

-No. You should contact a Realtor.
+No. You should contact a Realtor for assistance.

 How do I add or remove a name to my property?